TrevCan/trevcan.github.io/articles/the-absurdity-entropy.md

 Weirdness of entropy or the Absurdity of Entropy.

+note: my friend Gaby thinks that I did not touch entropy enough.
+Fair enough, _I don't really dive into the definition or the concept._

 Okay, so I just got back from Veracruz.
 As usual, I am procrastinating and not doing my calculus assignment; instead, I'll tell you about a story about entropy, destiny, and I do not know what else.